btorch/swift-setup/README.md

     > You MUST set this up if you will be deploying servers in groups

 * templates/
-    > Contains all the files that will be loaded into the admin system git server repo
+    > Contains all the files that will be loaded into the admin system git server repo.
     > If you have extra files that would like to be pushed to the admin system on the initial git repo
-    > setup please include them here on the approrite location
+    > setup please include them here on the approrite location.
 * templates/common
     > Files common to all swift systems (admin, proxy, storage, generic, saio)
 * templates/admin